MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 To associate a device with a room, the following two methods are available:

-- **Using Import/Export function:** You can use this function to export the inventory list via an excel file and construct Bring Your Own Device rooms.
+- **Use Import/Export function:** You can use this function to export the inventory list via an excel file and construct Bring Your Own Device rooms.

     1. In the **Devices** page, click **Export** to download the device inventory.
     2. Open the excel file and verify that it contains all the devices and room information.